All Episodes

 That's what I think.

-Yeah, well, I mean, that's that's more likely.
+I mean, that's more likely.

-I mean, why would you?
+I mean, why wouldn't he never?

-I never met anybody who voted for him the first time that's like not going to, except for Joe Walsh.
+I never met anybody who voted for him the first time that's like, not going to, except for Joe Walsh.

 Joe Walsh was on my podcast.

-He voted for him in 2016 and didn't vote.
+He voted for him in 2016.

 That's strange.